In this article, we shall discuss how fenugreek can benefit your libido and overall sexual experience.

 After just 8 weeks, it was measured that the group who were being administered fenugreek saw a significant increase in sexual desire and arousal when compared to the placebo group.

-The common dose for these positive results is 500-600mg daily.
+The common dose of fenugreek which provides positive results is 500-600mg daily.